davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 03-JUN-2024
 * OpenMeteoEDA_202306_v003 runFullRF() to predict city excluding soil moisture and soil temperature
 * OpenMeteoEDA_202306_v003 explores surface pressure by city
+* OpenMeteoEDA_202306_v003 runs every combination of 2 predictors on city, using a smaller training subset